10 Ways to Save for a House in MN

 9. Utilize The Art of Visualization

-If you are experiencing difficulty getting into the saving frame of mind, try visualizing your life after you reach your saving goal.
+If you are experiencing difficulty getting into the saving frame of mind, try visualizing your life after reaching your saving goal.
 Picture yourself in your dream home.
 Search homes for sale online.
 Imagine how you will decorate it.
 Start a Pinterest board and pin your heart out with features and furnishings you envision around you.
-Dream about the reward of an earlier and secure retirement planning where you will live and where you will travel.
+Dream about the reward of an earlier and secure retirement planning where you will live and travel.
 Research shows that visualization can assist the brain almost as if you were engaged in the activity you are imagining.
 Seeing yourself as a successful saver can inspire you actually to become one.

 10. Don't Forget To Reward Yourself

 Let’s complete the circle and refer back to the beginning.
 Reward yourself with an indulgent splurge regularly.
 Determine your splurge and how much you will allow yourself to spend.
 Maybe it’s a spa day, a new pair of jeans, or a dinner out and a movie.
 You know, whatever brings you joy!